bstatcomp/gfac/README.md

 The package contains several factor analysis methods, with emphasis to count data.
 The main methods rely on copulas to estimate the residual covariance, not explained by the latent structure.
-Additionally, the package contains four data sets for empirical evaluation and one baseline model.
-The methods use RStan for inference, the only exception is the iPoiss method where we use conjugate posterior.
+Additionally, the package contains several data sets for empirical evaluation.
+The methods use RStan for inference.

 # Installation
 Download the contents of the package to a local folder.
 Then use